 Building a commercial enterprise out of the wilderness required labor and lots of it.
 For much of the 1600s, the American colonies operated as agricultural economies, driven largely by indentured servitude.
 Most workers were poor, unemployed laborers from Europe who, like others, had traveled to North America for a new life.
 In exchange for their work, they received food and shelter, a rudimentary education and sometimes a trade.

 By 1680, the British economy improved and more jobs became available in Britain.
 During this time, slavery had become a morally, legally and socially acceptable institution in the colonies.
-As the number of European laborers coming to the colonies dwindled, enslaving Africans became a commercial necessity—and more widely acceptable.
+As the number of European laborers coming to the colonies dwindled, enslaving Africans became more widely acceptable.

 With ideal climate and available land, property owners in the southern colonies began establishing plantation farms for cash crops like rice, tobacco and sugar cane—enterprises that required increasing amounts of labor.
 To meet the need, wealthy planters turned to traders, who imported ever more human chattel to the colonies, the vast majority from West Africa.
 As more enslaved Africans were imported and an upsurge in fertility rates expanded the “inventory,” a new industry was born: the slave auction.
 These open markets where humans were inspected like animals and bought and sold to the highest bidder proved an increasingly lucrative enterprise.
 By the mid-19th century, a skilled, able-bodied enslaved person could fetch up to $2,000, although prices varied by the state.